Ab-initio exploration of Gd monolayer interfaced with WSe$_2$: from electronic and magnetic properties to the anomalous Hall effect: Results

-If we now turn our attention to the impact of the lattice parameter variation as shown in Figure~\ref{bandsa}, we notice that it mainly influences the region around the Fermi level.
-The most significant changes in the electronic structure are observed at the K and K$^\prime$ points, where the lobes above the Fermi level (Figure~\ref{bandsa} (a)) flatten with the increase of the lattice parameter (Figure~\ref{bandsU} (c), Figure~\ref{bandsa} (c)).
+Additionally, the $d$-Gd electrons remain dominant around $-2~$eV, while in the Eu/WSe$_2$ study, the Eu-$d$ electrons are displaced by the W-$d$ electrons.
+The effect of spin-orbit coupling (SOC) in our systems primarily arises from W, as it has an atomic number Z = $74$, whereas Gd has Z = $64$.
+This effect becomes evident in the band structures, where the splitting is most pronounced in regions where Gd-$d$ and W-$d$ electrons are present ($-2~$eV) and in the conduction region ($0.5-1~$eV), while it is almost absent in areas where these $d$-electrons are not present ($-1~$to$~-0.6~ ~$eV).
+Moreover, we observe a notable discrepancy in the influence of SOC along the $\Gamma$-K and $\Gamma$-K$^\prime$ paths, with the difference being particularly apparent halfway through ($\Gamma$-K, $\Gamma$-K$^\prime$) and at both the K and K$^\prime$ points.
+If we now turn our attention to the impact of the lattice parameter variation as shown in Figure~\ref{fig3}, we notice that it mainly influences the region around the Fermi level.
+The most significant changes in the electronic structure are observed at the K and K$^\prime$ points, where the lobes above the Fermi level (Figure~\ref{fig3} (a)) flatten with the increase of the lattice parameter (Figure~\ref{fig2} (c), Figure~\ref{fig3} (c)).
 This effect is especially pronounced in the conduction region, where the bands around the K and K$^\prime$ points exhibit noticeable changes.
 Additionally, at the $\Gamma$ point, we observe a positive energy shift, and the descending lobe near the high-symmetry $M$ point becomes less deep as the lattice parameter increases.
 The variation in the lattice parameter also impacts the splitting caused by SOC.
 Specifically, the degeneracy lifting induced by SOC is more evident around the K and K$^\prime$ points, which plays a key role in modulating the Berry curvature.
 This variation, in turn, significantly influences the AHE.